-- Voter Registration
+- N Voter Registration

-- The percentage of the eligible population that is registered to vote has been growing.
+- The percentage of the eligible population that is registered to vote leveled off after a period of modest growth.

 - Voter Turnout

 Voter turnout, particularly in locally focused elections, has been declining for several decades. - Informed Electorate

 The percentage of voters who are aware of the party controlling the NJ State Legislature has varied over time, with no clear trend. - Inclusive Decision-Making Bodies